Codecademy/docs/content/pytorch/concepts/tensors/terms/linspace/linspace.md

 ---
 Title: '.linspace()'
-Description: 'Returns a one-dimensional tensor of the specified size, whose values are equally spaced from the given starting and ending values.'
+Description: 'Returns a one-dimensional tensor with a specified number of evenly spaced values between the given start and end points.'
 Subjects:
   - 'Data Science'
   - 'Machine Learning'